2023 Most Popular Public Health Bachelor's Degree Schools

 The average amount in student loans that public health majors at BYU - I take out while working on their Bachelor's Degree is $15,230.

-Full Public Health at Brigham Young University - Idaho Report
+Read full report on Public Health at Brigham Young University - Idaho

-University of California - San Diego ranked #8 on this year’s Most Popular Public Health Bachelor’s Degree Schools list.
-Located in the large city of La Jolla, UCSD is a public college with a very large student population.
+University of California - San Diego did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in the city of La Jolla, UCSD is a public school with a very large student population.

 Women make up 83% of the public health majors at the school.